-- 45. Defendants' products failed to contain, and still today do not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, with the use of their products by women.
+45. Defendants' products failed to contain, and continue to this day not to contain, adequate warnings and/or instructions regarding the increased risk of cancer, including, but not limited to, ovarian and uterine cancer, with the use of their products by women.
 Defendants continue to market, advertise, and expressly represent to the general public that it is safe for women to use their products regardless of application.
-The Defendants continue with these marketing and advertising campaigns despite having scientific knowledge that dates back to the 1960's that their products increase the risk of cancer in women when used in the perineal area. - 46.
-Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: - a.
-Economic losses including medical care and lost earnings. - b.
+These Defendants continue with these marketing and advertising campaigns despite having scientific knowledge that dates back to the 1960's that their products increase the risk of cancer in women when used in the perineal area.

+46. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions:

+b.
 Noneconomic losses including physical and mental pain and suffering, emotional distress, fear of death, inconvenience, loss of enjoyment and impairment of quality of life.